 But how do you thoroughly vet your candidate AND stay within your budget?
 Good question–everyone is concerned about the cost of their background check.
 Depending on the type and amount of information requested, a background check’s price can differ.

-How much a background check costs depends on several variables, such as:
+The cost of a background check depends on several variables, such as:

 - The type, scope (number of addresses and/or names being checked), and the locations searched.